Voljega/ExoDOSConverter/README.md

 The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present It should be used on a separate computer, not on the system you are targetting.

-The conversion now works fine with dosbox-pure, although it doesn't generate zipped games and it might be wise to disable auto mapping.
-In the libretro version this can be done by simply changing the focus mode by clicking Scroll Lock on you keyboard

 ## ExoDOS & ExoWin3x

 [Retro-Exo](https://www.retro-exo.com)